 Any visit to Jordan’s desert village of Wadi Rum should include a trip to the nearby Sand Dunes of Wadi Umm Ishrin; even if only to see the Nabatean inscriptions.
+You are not likely to see this site featured in many of our Egypt and Jordan tours, but it can be incorporated into any one of our tour itineraries.

 Countless people from all over the world visit Jordan each year to see some of the country’s many historical sites.
 Many Christians for example make the pilgrimage to Mount Nebo.
 According to the Bible, it was on mount Nebo that God first showed Moses the Promised Land.
 Many Christians also long to visit the place where Jesus was baptized by John the Baptist.